Passossss/FinAdmPrototype/README.md

-  # Admin Dashboard Microfrontend
+  # FinAdmPrototype

-  This is a code bundle for Admin Dashboard Microfrontend.
-The original project is available at https://www.figma.com/design/iSxwGfpIeW7aPjZRnFltmQ/Admin-Dashboard-Microfrontend.
+  This is a code bundle for FinAdmPrototype.
+The original project is available at https://www.figma.com/design/BZA31WzKBnNBcCGJK0FGIx/FinAdmPrototype.

   ## Running the code